Vikash185/jupyter-notebook/Student Score Data Analysis/README.md

 •	Countplot : to check the values according to the another dataset

-•	Boxplot : to detect the outliers in the data
+•	Boxplot : to detect the outliers in tha data